antonysama/Abstractive_Summarization/README.md

 **Steps to run PreSumm on Colab & Drive**   (python 3)

-Do not mount google drive untill you instal the dependnecy on STEP 2.
-(Under 'drive' > 'My Drive' you will find a clone of 'PreSumm' the oroginal repo.
+Do not 'mount' google drive untill you install the dependnecy inn STEP 2.  ( Under google 'drive' > 'My Drive' is the 'PreSumm' cole.
+It's the oroginal repo.
 Under 'bert_data' is pre-preprocessed data.
-Under 'models' , pretrained  model.
-Under 'stanford', pre-loaded stanford-core-nlp files. )
+Under 'models' , a pretrained  model.
+Under 'stanford', the  stanford-core-nlp files. )

 **STEP 1 - Open colab** using the account id & p/w sent by messenger.

-Training numbers are small, for debugging.
-If GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU.
+Training numbers are small for debugging.
+Butm if colab GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU.

-    To cross-check GPU run:
+    To cross-check that colab GPU is running:

     #!/usr/bin/env bash